Peter II of Bulgaria: Third Crusade

 Significant numbers of Bulgarians and Vlachs remained under Byzantine rule after 1188.
 Those who were subjected to the Byzantine governor of Braničevo harassed the crusaders of the Holy Roman Emperor, Frederick Barbarossa, in July 1189.
 Around that time, Stefan Nemanja, Grand Župan (or ruler) of Serbia, seized parts of the Byzantine theme (or district) of Bulgaria.
 Nemanja and Theodor-Peter concluded an agreement against the Byzantines.

 Theodor-Peter wanted to take advantage of the crusaders' presence to expand his rule.
 He and his brother took control of "the region where the Danube flows into the sea" (present-day Dobruja) in the summer.
-He had already dispatched an embassy to Barbarosa in Niš in July, offering him "due respect and a promise of faithful assistance against his enemies".
+He had already dispatched an embassy to Barbarossa in Niš in July, offering him "due respect and a promise of faithful assistance against his enemies".
 He sent a second envoy to Barbarossa, who had come into conflict with Isaac II, to Adrianople (now Edirne in Turkey) in December, offering "forty thousand Vlachs and Cumans armed with bows and arrows" to fight against the Byzantines.
 He also announced his claim to "the imperial crown of the kingdom of the Greeks" (or the Byzantine Empire).

 Barbarossa was indeed contemplating an attack against Constantinople, but he changed his mind and concluded a peace treaty with Isaac II in February 1190.
 On the day when the treaty was concluded, Isaac II's envoy tried to talk Barbarossa into a joint military action against the Vlachs, while Theodor-Peter's delegate again proposed an alliance against the Byzantines.
 However, Barbarossa, who wanted to continue the crusade towards the Holy Land, refused both offers.